 Though chemo can feel scary, we now have ways to manage side effects and support you through it.

-5. Targeted Therapy & Immunotherapy
+5. Targeted Therapy & Immunotherapy:

 These newer treatments are showing promise, especially in advanced or recurrent cases.
 Some target specific cancer mutations, while others help the immune system attack cancer.